 Our civil engineering software’s user interface has several features that will be examined in detail in the following sections.

-The user interface is one of the most important parts of any program because it determines how easily you can make the program do what you want.
-A powerful program with a poorly defined user interface has little value.
+The user interface is one of the most important elements of any software because it determines how easily you can make the software do what you want.
+A powerful software application with a poorly defined user interface has little value.
 The design of the user interface in our software uses current state-of-the-art constructs.

 Quick Access Toolbar

 The Quick Access Toolbar provides a way to put the commands and buttons you use most often within easy reach.
 By default, the Quick Access Toolbar appears above the ribbon on the application title bar.
-However, users can choose to move it below the ribbon.
+However, users can choose to move it to a location below the ribbon.

 The backstage pages (sometimes called backstage views) are accessed by clicking on the File tab.
-The backstage pages are used for providing access to the application settings and options, as well as the current project options and settings.
+The backstage pages are used to provide access to application settings and options, as well as current project options and settings.